Waynflete School

-Waynflete School is a private, coeducational, college preparatory day school established in 1898 for early childhood education (from age 3) to twelfth grade, in Portland, Maine.
+Waynflete School is a private, co-educational college preparatory day school established in 1898 for early childhood education (from age three) to the 12th grade.
+It is located in the West End of Portland, Maine.

 History

 In 1898, Waynflete School was established by Agnes Lowell and Caroline Crisfield.
 During a trip to England, they became interested in statesman and educator William Waynflete, after whom the school is named.
-The school opened with forty-nine students, admitting small numbers of boys even from its early days.
-In the early twentieth century, Waynflete adopted a progressive education model emphasizing physical, social, emotional, and intellectual development through hands on learning, as championed by philosopher John Dewey.
-In 1950, boys past the fourth grade were admitted, and in 1967, boys were admitted into the Upper School.
+The school opened with forty-nine students.
+In the early twentieth century, Waynflete adopted a progressive education model emphasizing physical, social, emotional, and intellectual development through hands-on learning, as championed by philosopher John Dewey.
+In 1950, boys past the fourth grade were admitted, and in 1967, boys were admitted into the upper school.

+Catchment

+The Maine Department of Education is responsible for school assignments in unorganized territories, and it pays entities to educate students in unorganized territories.
+As of 2025 it assigns Perkins Township, Sagadahoc County to Waynflete School as one option.
+The school is also an option for the Washington community in Franklin County.

 Academics

-Lower School provides education from early childhood (ages 3 and 4) to fifth grade, with the Middle School serving sixth through eighth grades, and Upper School serving ninth through twelfth grades.
-The school has approximately 550 students, with an average classroom size of 13 students, and a student to adult ratio of 9:1.
+Lower School provides education from early childhood (ages 3 and 4) to fifth grade, with the middle school serving sixth through eighth grades, and upper school serving ninth through twelfth grades.
+The school has approximately 550 students, with an average classroom size of thirteen students, and a student to teacher ratio of nine to one.

-Cocurricular activities such as student government and community service are offered in Middle and Upper School.
+Cocurricular activities such as student government and community service are offered in middle and upper school.

-Waynflete School won the state Science Olympiad 8 times, most recently in 2013-2019.
+Waynflete School won the state Science Olympiad ten times, most recently in 2024.
+The Portland Press Herald has called the school a "dynasty" in science competitions.